 The United States then moved to support the separatist movement in Panama to gain control over the remnants of the French attempt at building a canal.
 Jasanoff continues:

 In September 1903 rumors reached the pages of The Times that, "disgusted with the attitude of the Colombian Congress in the matter of the Canal Treaty, the people of the isthmus are likely to start an insurrection in the hope of forming a separate State of Panama."
 If Panama could break free and become an independent country, then it could strike a fresh deal with the United States, granting the Americans rights to the canal zone and letting the Panamanians pocket the payout for themselves - a win-win.
-Pundits in Washington foresaw Panama's "secession from Colombia" as "inevitable sooner or later."
+Pundits in Washington foresaw Panama's "secession from Colombia" as "inevitable sooner or later."p.
+267 The Dawn Watch by Maya Jasanoff

 Update 2019 . . .